SmartBuildings thermostat name vs physical device name

 If an API user wishes to keep them in sync when setting the name, just pass in both fields with the same value in a single PATCH request.

-Name as displayed in SmartBuildings
+Name as displayed in SmartBuildings Applications

 In the SmartBuildings web portal or mobile application, the display name of the thermostat will always be either the value from the name field in the API, or the thermostatId.